DyadkinMaxim/sync_task/README.md

  - Arcitecture is built to avoid significant changes while adding new target datasource:
   New datasource should be registred in DatasourceManager(in Menu class) and implemnted in datasource package.
 Minor(or mostly none) UI changes are neccessary.
+ - There is integration test for local case: LocalSyncTest.
+Is it neccessary to test any remote case in automated way?
  - In case of any questions feel free to ask Me: dyadkinm@gmail.com